Divorce Decree Modification in Minneapolis

 Yes.
 A divorce decree modification is a change to the agreed upon divorce decree as issued by the court.
 Such divorce modifications can change alimony, child custody, visitation rules, child support amounts and other aspects of a child’s living environment –internet usage, what persons can stay over when the child is present, and so on.

 As a divorce decree modification is a change to an agreed-upon court ruling, it is considered a new, legally binding ruling that replaces the old one.
 The time frame and scope of a divorce decree modification are as follows.

 In general, there is no specific time frame or length of time required to modify a divorce decree.
 The reason for this is that personal situations often change, including earnings, employment, or the needs of a child.

 It is worth noting that many state courts place a limit on modifications as it relates to child custody.
 For example, in the state of Minnesota, a court will not make any modifications to child custody until two years have passed since the original divorce decree and child custody agreement.
 Above all, the court is focused on stability and the best interests of a child or children.
-Also, divorced parents can make minor modifications, if agreed upon, without the involvement of the court.
+Also, divorced parents can make a minor divorce modification, if agreed upon, without the involvement of the court.

 What Can Be Modified